-- 7. The developer will plan to hold a weekly update meeting with the ICT Project Manager at a mutually-agreed time to discuss advances, challenges, planning for user testing, and any other relevant issues that arise during the development process - 8.
+- 3. When first launching the app, users will choose their language of preference (Dari or Pashto), which the app will then remember for future sessions.
+Users will have the option to switch language through the options menu, via a visible button on the main menu (more on this below). - 4.
+After choosing their language, users should have the option to choose their municipality.
+This will remain the default municipality unless otherwise changed through the options menu, via a visible button on the main menu. - 5.
+The developer should work in coordination and consultation with SHAHAR ICT Project Manager and Urban E-System Development Department of DMM.
+All activities from beginning to completion should be conducted under the guidance and supervision of SHAHAR ICT Project Manager and DMM Urban E-System Development Department to ensure that all activities are according to the needs of DMM and regional hub municipalities. - 6.
+The developer will plan to hold a weekly update meetings with the DMM's Urban E-System Development Department and ICT Project Manager at a mutually-agreed time to discuss advances, challenges, planning for user testing, and any other relevant issues that arise during the development process - 7.
 The ICT Project Manager will be an intermediary between the software developer and relevant project parties.
-This includes SHAHAR staff (including IFMS staff), Kabul Municipality, as well as the other members of the design team (Municipal App Lead Designer and Associate Designer) any other relevant parties. - 9.
-The ICT Project Manager will work with Kabul Municipality to gather all relevant textual content, as well as access to any necessary databases. - 10.
-The app's data should be hosted on the same servers as IFMS is hosted to avoid the need for a third party payment, and to ensure data security.
-The ICT Project Manager can facilitate any necessary discussions between the IFMS team and the software developer. - 11.
-Data security should be a primary concern throughout, including an effort to ensure users that their data is protected and anonymous. - 12.
-The software developer will be responsible for the comprehensive application cod, user interface design, and graphic design, whether these functions are completed internally or by subcontractors is the vendor's decision. - 13.
-All final source code will be posted to GitHub after launch to allow future developers to expand and modify the source code for other instances.
-The code should include detailed notes in English to allow the code to be easily understood and replicated. - 14.
+This includes SHAHAR staff (including IFMS staff), Regional Hub Municipalities, as well as the other members of the design team (Municipal App Lead Designer and Associate Designer) and any other relevant parties. - 8.
+The ICT Project Manager will work with DMM and SHAHAR regional teams and four Regional Hub Municipalities to gather all relevant textual content, as well as access to any necessary databases. - 9.
+The app's data should be hosted on the same server as IFMS to avoid the need for a third party payment, and to ensure data security.
+The ICT Project Manager can facilitate any necessary discussions between the IFMS team and the software developer. - 10.
+Data security should be a primary concern throughout, including an effort to ensure users that their data is protected and anonymous. - 11.
+The software developer will be responsible for the comprehensive application code, user interface design, and graphic design, whether these functions are completed internally or by subcontractors is the vendor's decision. - 12.
+All final source code will be posted to GitHub after launch, linked to the Kabul app, to allow future developers to expand and modify the source code for other instances.
+The code should include detailed notes in English to allow the code to be easily understood and replicated. - 13.
 The initial download size of the app should be less than 5 MB.
+After selecting the relevant municipality, the app can download additional relevant content for each.